-- Mix all dry ingredients together, then use your fingers to rub the butter into the flour
+- Mix all dry ingredients together, then use your fingers to rub the butter into the flour.

-- Add the Anchor Instant Yeast and mix.
+- Add the yeast:

 - Add fruit and knead the dough well until smooth and elastic, for about 10 minutes by hand or 5 minutes using an electric mixer.
 The dough should form a soft ball which, when pressed lightly, resume it's shape.
 The dough should not be sticky.